tkrehbiel/activitylace/docs/troubleshooting.md

 I think it's just a misunderstanding of how it works, because the code uses `keypair.sign` and surely the makers of Ruby know to sign with the private key instead of the public key.

 I tried to use `rsa.SignPKCS1v15` instead of `privKey.Sign` and it fared no better or worse.
+I'm utterly baffled by Mastodon's refusal to accept these signatures.
+The only thing I can think of is it's reporting the wrong error to me.
+Maybe try an `hs2019` algorithm with SHA512????
+(Which is technically more secure but I doubt anyone else in the fediverse will support it since everything including Mastodon seems to be hard-coded for rsa-sha256.)

 ## Mastodon and `@context https://w3id.org/security/v1`